NAZMULSHUZAN/AFPT-Discovery-ML/README.md

 afpt-cluster baseline137
 ```

-This analysis uses all 137 numeric features and performs:
+This workflow uses all 137 numeric features and evaluates K-means solutions

-1. numeric-feature identification;
-2. median imputation;
-3. row-wise L2 normalization of the unscaled feature matrix;
-4. K-means evaluation for `k = 2–6`;
-5. selection using cosine silhouette score.
+using cosine silhouette score.

-This baseline is included for comparison.
-It is not expected to generate the
+The 137-feature baseline is included for comparison and is not expected to
-same families as the selected 10-feature published solution.
+produce the same families as the selected 10-feature published solution.

 Outputs are saved in: